 Description

-One of the best-known lounge chair models by the renowned Czech designer, the H-269 model designed for UP Závody features a fabulous look, which is mainly achieved by its iconic, beautifully curved armrests, which add a dynamic appeal to the design.
-This lounge chair designed by Jindřich Halabala is hence unequaled in its unique sculptural appearance and will most definitely add character to one’s interior and brighten up the space by adding a touch of style and elegance.
+One of the best-known armchair models by the renowned Czech designer, the ‘H-269’ model designed for UP Závody features a fabulous look, which is mainly achieved by its iconic, beautifully curved armrests, which add a dynamic appeal to the design.
+This armchair designed by Jindřich Halabala is hence unequaled in its unique sculptural appearance and will most definitely add character to one’s interior and brighten up the space by adding a touch of style and elegance.

 Date of manufacture: 1930s